meuniv/NovaDTC/source/requirement3.rst

 Requirement #3: Calculation
 +++++++++++++++++++++++++++
-Choose TWO from A or B or C or D or E and complete ALL the requirements for the two you choose.
+:math:`\boxed{\mathbb{REQ}\Large \rightsquigarrow}` Choose TWO from A or B or C or D or E and complete ALL the requirements for the two you choose.
 (Write down your data and calculations to support your explanation to your counselor.
 You may use a spreadsheet.
 Do not use someone else’s data or calculations.)

 A. Calculate your horsepower when you run up a flight of stairs.